 4) Actually Multitasking and completing them

 When attention, time management, and organization are areas of difficulty, focusing on and completing more than one task at a time is often impossible.
-Adults with ADHD often like to start on various tasks and projects –mostly due to distractibility or chasing that dopamine* to feel energized and not get bored on a task.
+Adult ADHD-ers often like to start on various tasks and projects –mostly due to distractibility or chasing that dopamine* to feel energized and not get bored on a task.
 But end up struggling with cognitive multitasking, which involves switching from one topic or activity to another quickly and repeatedly within a designated period of time.
 One of the related, ADHD adults experience difficulty completing one task from start to finish due to getting distracted and losing attention and focus.
 This means that trying to tackle two or more tasks at a time would be mentally overwhelming for a person with ADHD since one of the tasks would essentially serve as a mental “distraction” from the other task—and vice versa.
 Multitasking, therefore, is kind of like inviting distraction.
 If you find that you make a lot of errors or you forget important things when trying to get something done, this could be due to the cognitive overload or overwhelm that is common among people with ADHD.

 Nevertheless, an ADHD adult still may start many tasks, projects, hobbies as their interest sparks….
 The ADHD brain has a hard time tolerating boredom.
 But even when they get started, it may be difficult to maintain or complete them.
 In other words, one of the telltale signs of adult ADHD is that you may have had a lot of abandoned hobbies… you once thought you would do and have fun with for a long time.